7 Best Health Benefits of Seafood - Nordic Catch

 Potential Risks and Considerations of Eating Seafood

-While seafood offers numerous benefits, it’s essential to be aware of potential risks, such as mercury and other pollutants.
-Mercury can accumulate in fish and pose health risks, mainly brain function.
-However, these risks can be mitigated by choosing seafood species that are less likely to contain pollutants, polychlorinated biphenyls (PCBs), and microplastics, specifically fresh and sustainably sourced seafood.
+While seafood offers numerous benefits, it's essential to be aware of the potential risks, such as ingesting mercury and other pollutants.
+Mercury can accumulate in fish and pose health risks, mainly to brain function.
+However, you can mitigate these risks by choosing seafood species that are less likely to contain pollutants, polychlorinated biphenyls (PCBs), and microplastics ā€” specificallyĀ fresh and sustainably sourced seafood.

-Incorporating Seafood into Your Diet
+How to Incorporate Seafood into Your Diet

 Frequently Asked Questions